annbech/mxnet/docs/architecture/overview.md

   - [Optional] If inplace update is supported, check `ForwardInplaceOption` and `BackwardInplaceOption`.
 * Register the `OperatorProperty` class and the parameter class.

-## Unifying NDArray Operator and Symbolic Operator : How does it work
+## Unifying NDArray Operator and Symbolic Operator
 NDArray operations are similar to symbolic operations except the fact that sometimes we cannot write in place to the operands without a complete dependency graph.
 However, the logics underlying NDArray and Symbolic operation are almost the same.
 Unifying different